One of the best ways to develop an organized and effective practice routine is to learn jazz standards.

 Jazz Standards – Modern Jazz

-This is a bit of a catchall title used to group together Jazz tunes written after 1965 or so, which is a lot of ground to cover.
+This is a catchall title used to group together jazz tunes written after about 1965, which is a lot of ground to cover.

-Because it’s such a long period of time to cover with one label, working on Modern Jazz tunes will often mean different things to different players.
+Because it’s a long period to cover with one label, working modern jazz tunes means different things to different players.

-To help you expand your repertoire into this musical realm, here are 9 Modern Jazz Standards that are often called on Jazz gigs.
+To expand your repertoire into this musical realm, here are 9 modern jazz standards that are often called on gigs.

-Because they feature odd forms, difficult melodies, and tough chord progressions, you probably won’t get these called on you in a jam session.
+Because they feature odd forms, difficult melodies, and tough progressions, you probably won’t get these called on a jam session.

-But, having a few of these tunes under your fingers will expand your technique, and give you a few Modern Jazz options to call when you have time to rehearse a band before any Jazz gig.
+But, having these tunes under your fingers expands your technique and gives you a modern jazz option to call when you have time to rehearse a band before a gig.